ivorscott/go-delve-reload/README.md

   },
 ```

 In Go, we can use the `crypto` package to generate a certs.
-Generating certs more than once replaces existing certs without issue.

 ```makefile
 mkdir -p ./api/tls